-NUMBER UTAH LEASE NOTICES 3.
-For all temporary actions that may impact cuckoo or suitable habitat: a.
+NUMBER UTAH LEASE NOTICES NUMBER For all temporary actions that may impact cuckoo or suitable habitat: a.
 If action occurs entirely outside of the cuckoo breeding season (June 1 - Aug 31), and leaves no structure or habitat disturbance, action can proceed without a presence/absence survey. b.
 If action is proposed between June 1 and August 31, presence/absence surveys for cuckoo will be conducted prior to commencing activity.
 If cuckoo are detected, activity should be delayed until September 1.
 The cuckoo survey protocol requires four surveys across the breeding season to conclude absence, thus the survey cannot conclude absence of cuckoos until mid-August. c.
-Eliminate access routes created by the project through such means as raking out scars, revegetation, gating access points, etc. 4.
-For all permanent actions that may impact cuckoo or suitable habitat: a.
+Eliminate access routes created by the project through such means as raking out scars, revegetation, gating access points, etc. For all permanent actions that may impact cuckoo or suitable habitat: a.
 Habitat suitability within and within a 0.5-mile buffer of the proposed project analysis area will be identified prior to lease development to identify potential survey needs. b.
 Protocol level surveys by permitted individuals will be conducted within, or within a 0.5-mile buffer, of the proposed project analysis area prior to commencing activities. c.
 Avoid drilling and permanent structures within 0.5 miles of suitable or proposed critical habitat unless absence is determined according to protocol level surveys conducted by permitted individual(s). d.
 During construction and operation phases of the project, ensure noise levels at the edge of suitable habitat do not exceed baseline conditions.
 Placement of permanent noise-generating facilities should be determined by a noise analysis.
-5. Temporary or permanent actions will require monitoring throughout the duration of the project to ensure that western yellow-billed cuckoo or its habitat is not affected in a manner or to an extent not previous considered.
-Avoidance and minimization measures will be evaluated throughout the duration of the project.
-6. Water produced as a by-product of drilling or pumping will be managed to ensure maintenance or enhancement of riparian habitat.
-7. Where technically and economically feasible, use directional drilling or multiple wells from the same pad to reduce surface disturbance and eliminate drilling in suitable habitat.
-Ensure that such directional drilling does not intercept or degrade alluvial aquifers.
+Temporary or permanent actions will require monitoring throughout the duration of the project to ensure that western yellow-billed cuckoo or its habitat is not aff duration of the project.6.
+Water produced as a by-product of drilling or pumping will be managed to ensure maintenance or enhancement of riparian habitat.
 8. Ensure that water extraction or disposal practices do not result in change of hydrologic regime that would result in loss or degradation of riparian habitat.
 9. Re-vegetate with native species, where possible, all areas of surface disturbance within riparian areas and/or adjacent uplands.